Peugeot Check Engine Light Stays On | Engine System Faulty

 - Constant check engine light – The engine is running fine.
 In most cases, this is caused by emission control system issues.
 It will probably be either faulty O2 sensors or a worn-out catalytic converter.
 A loose gas cap can also cause it.

-- Constant check engine light with a Depollution system faulty message is displayed on the BC.
+- The BC displays a constant check engine light with a Depollution system faulty message.
 The engine is running rough.
 Now, this is a tricky one.
 Scan for codes, and you will probably get a P0300 and P1340 code.
 This is described as a severe misfire on cylinders 1, 2, 3, or 4.
 This is misleading, as the usual problem is with one of the camshaft position sensors.
 Further diagnostic by a mechanic is required.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
 The engine is running fine.
 This can be a sign of boost or fuel pressure system-related problems.

 - Constant check engine light with Engine fault: repair needed message is displayed on the BC.
-If the engine has a very rough idle, a high-pressure fuel pump is often a common cause.
+A high-pressure fuel pump is often a common cause if the engine has a rough idle.
 If it idles fine but lacks power and poor acceleration, there is a large boost leak, or you could have a clogged catalytic converter.

 Modern THP engines have a high-pressure fuel injection system, turbocharger, variable valve timing, and variable valve lift.